fanitaadamova/My-personal-React-Project-Softuni/README.md

    comments or make purchases.

  - Auth guard
-   The applicatio redirects to home page when already authenticated user tries to access login or register page.
+   The application redirects to home page when already authenticated user tries to access login, register, profile or add new product page.

  - Undefined routes
    Not fond page is implemented to handle undefined routes.